salmonmoose/Career/README.md

 University of South Australia
 Magill, South Australia

-> The program is designed to educate students for a career as computer professionals specialising in multimedia.
+> The program is designed to educate students for a career as computer professionals specializing in multimedia.
 It provides a broad and fundamental understanding of the theory and practice of computers and information technology, plus specialist knowledge of multimedia concepts and techniques.
-The program prepares graduates for professional careers in the computing and multimedia industry in general, and specialist multimedia software development organisations in particular.
+The program prepares graduates for professional careers in the computing and multimedia industry in general, and specialist multimedia software development organizations in particular.
 ---
 ### High School
 January 1991 - July 1995